 Scaffolding Assessment to Access Student Learning

 Please note that in order to avoid confusion about the task, students should be familiar with whatever assessment type you choose.
 Consider that some Middle Eastern countries do not traditionally use multiple choice.
-It would be unfair to expect a student to navigate such as test without practice beforehand.
-Whatever testing format you choose, make sure to practice the format ahead of time so that there is no confusion on students’ parts and you are authentically measuring content knowledge.
+Other countries use essay almost exclusively (remember those blue books-still in use).
+It would be unfair to expect a student to navigate such as test without practice with the format beforehand.
+Whatever testing format you choose, make sure to practice ahead of time so that there is no confusion on students’ parts and you are authentically measuring content knowledge.

 Consider the increasing difficulty of the scaffolded assessment tasks below: